leoherzog/WundergroundStationForwarder/README.md

   - Set the `datasource` to `ibm` on line 10
   - Set your `ibmAPIKey` on line 12
-  - Set your `ibmStationId` on line 13
+  - Set your `ibmStationID` on line 13
   </details>
   <details>
     <summary>MyAcurite</summary>